 Although there are other varieties of fish that have more Omega 3 fats, catfish has a reasonable amount of omega 3 fats which can help lower cholesterol levels.

 So when you hear someone say that catfish can cause an increase in your cholesterol, make sure to correct them!

-To learn more on some myths about catfish and how to debunk them, click here!
+We recommend you read our article titled “Is Catfish A Good Fish To Eat?” to learn more about some myths about catfish and how to debunk them.

 Side effects of catfish:

 Catfish have always come under the light as an unhealthy choice of fish.
 But the truth is catfish nutritional benefits are far more than what we hear.